-The computation of the cubic term is slightly more involved as it depends on the time derivative of the second fundamental form, the normal vector and consequently depends on the geodesic equations \citep{Monera-2014}.
-In the following, we will present the general derivative leaving the details in the appendix (see Appendix \ref{app:taylor3}).
+The computation of the cubic term of the Taylor expansion is slightly more involved as it depends on the time derivative of the second fundamental form, the normal vector and consequently depends on the geodesic equations \citep{Monera-2014}, see Appendix \ref{app:chrisgeod}.
+In the following, we will present the general derivative leaving the details in the Appendix \ref{app:taylor3}.

-As seen in the above equation the acceleration vector $\dot \bbv = \frac{\mathrm{d}}{\mathrm{d}t} \bbv$ appears, and once we are approximating geodesic curves the derivative $\dot \bbv$ is given by the geodesic equations (see detail in Appendix \ref{app:chrisgeod}).
-Therefore it follows that,
+As seen in the above equation the acceleration vector $\dot \bbv = \frac{\mathrm{d}}{\mathrm{d}t} \bbv$ appears, and once we are approximating geodesic curves the derivative $\dot \bbv$ is given by the geodesic equations.
+Therefore it follows that (see Appendix \ref{app:chrisgeod} for proof),